akshayka/edxclassify/README.rst

 Installation can proceed in two ways: from source or from pip.
 Note that when installing from pip, only a subset of the pre-trained classifiers found in this repository will be included, due to size constraints imposed by pypi.
+In particular, the pypi version only includes classifiers for confusion, whereas the source version includes classifiers for all six MOOC-Posts variables.

 Regardless of whether you install from source or from pip, begin by installing `scikit-learn <http://scikit-learn.org/dev/install.html>`_ and its